amitkaps/full-stack-data-science/credit-risk-deploy/README.md

 This folder has all the code required to train the model, predict and run the webapp.

+Before you try this, I suggest try working with the simpler problem on the iris dataset.
+The code and notes for that is available at <https://github.com/rorodata/iris-demo>.

 Here are the list of files in this directory:

 ```